rails/rails/guides/source/getting_started.md

 Refresh this page in your browser and you'll see that this works, but we can do better.

 Rails provides helper methods for generating paths and URLs.
-When you run `rails routes`, you'll see the Prefix column.
+When you run `bin/rails routes`, you'll see the Prefix column.
 This prefix matches the helpers you can use for generating URLs with Ruby code.

 ```
                                   Prefix Verb   URI Pattern                                                                                       Controller#Action